Deadline Day transfers: What is each Premier League club doing before the window closes?

 Strasbourg - a sister club of Chelsea - are also talking to them about taking Andrey Santos on loan.

-Jhon Duran and Callum Wilson have been among the strikers they have been looking at but, as things stand, both are expected to stay at Villa and Newcastle respectively.
+Jhon Duran and Callum Wilson have been among the strikers the Blues have been looking at but, as things stand, they are expected to stay at Villa and Newcastle respectively.

-Crystal Palace are set to announce the £22m signing of Blackburn midfielder Adam Wharton.

 Their main intention this month has been keeping the squad together and they look to have been successful.